alirezarashidipp/ML/README.md

-I have developed a machine learning process to assess the clarity(description plainess, ease of understanding) of Jira description tickets.
+I have developed a machine learning process to assess the clarity(description plainness or ease of understanding) of Jira description tickets.

 For each issue at the Story level, we use an XGBoost model to classify how plain and understandable the written description is — excluding the Acceptance Criteria section.

-Because readability in technical text is inherently subjective, we rely on the wisdom of the crowd (crowdlabelling and Krippendorff’s Alpha).
+Since readability in technical text is inherently subjective, we rely on the wisdom of the crowd (crowd labelling and Krippendorff’s Alpha).
 A group of company's domain experts reviews a sample of tickets and assigns one of three ordinal labels:

 Plain